weiiv/di-auth-server/README.md

 - **DPoP (Demonstration of Proof-of-Possession)**: A mechanism to bind access tokens to a client’s private key, ensuring only the authorized client can use the token (RFC 9449).
 - **Attestation**: A cryptographically verifiable claim about a client’s properties (e.g., app integrity), provided by a wallet provider and verified by the Authorization Server.
 - **Pre-authorized Code**: A one-time-use code issued by the Authorization Server to enable credential issuance without user login in the OID4VCI flow.
+- Realm: A logical identifier that maps a token to a specific tenant.